nicholishen/pymt5adapter---DEPRECATED/README.md

  of the terminal connection.
 The use of this context-manager can do the following:

    - Ensures that `mt5.shutdown()` is always called, even if the user code throws an uncaught exception.
-   - Can modify the entire behavior of the API with some simple settings:
+   - Modifies the global behavior of the API:
       - Ensure the terminal has enabled auto-trading.
       - Prevents running on real account by default
-      - Can automatically enable global debugging using your logger of choice
+      - Accepts a logger and automatically logs function API calls and order activity.
       - Can raise the custom `MT5Error `exception whenever `last_error()[0] != RES_S_OK` (off by default)